-Ukraine war: Injuries reported in Russian rocket strike on Lviv
+Ukraine war: Three dead in Russian rocket strike on Lviv, says mayor

 - Published

-A Russian rocket has hit an apartment building in the western Ukrainian city of Lviv, injuring at least eight people, the local mayor has said.
+A Russian rocket has hit an apartment building in the western Ukrainian city of Lviv, killing at least three people, the local mayor has said.

-Andriy Sadovyi said one person was in a serious condition after the overnight attack, and the number of the wounded was growing.
+Andriy Sadovyi said another eight people were injured, including one seriously.
+There are fears that more people may be trapped under the rubble.

 Regional head Maksym Kozytskyi said a "critical infrastructure facility" was struck in the city.
 He gave no details.